-MA English Language Learning Domains of Study
+MA English Language Learning Areas of Study

 The WGU Master of Arts in English Language Learning (PreK–12) program content is based on research on effective instruction as well as national and state standards.
 It provides the knowledge and skills that enable teachers to teach effectively in diverse classrooms.
 The M.A. in English Language Learning (PreK–12) program content and training processes are consistent with the accountability intent of the No Child Left Behind Act of 2001 and aligned with TESOL Standards.
 The degree program is focused on the preparation of highly qualified teachers.
 As described in the federal legislation, a highly qualified teacher is one who not only possesses full state certification, but also has solid content knowledge of the subject(s) he or she teaches.

-English Language Learning Content Domain
+English Language Learning Content

 Language Production Acquisition